5 Side Effects of Mask Mouth & How to Fix Them

 3. Dry lips

-How to fix it: Keep a lip balm with you and reapply during the day to prevent flaky, chapped lips.
+How to fix it: Keep a lip balm with you and reapply it during the day to prevent flaky, chapped lips.
 You can also exfoliate your lips by gently rubbing them with a soft-bristle toothbrush every night before bed.

 4. Bad breath